Lean thinking: Controversies

-There are two controversies surrounding the word “lean,” one concerning the image of lean with the general public and the other within the lean movement itself.
+The use of the word "lean" is controversial due to issues arising out of the image of lean among the general public and also within the lean movement itself.

 Lean has repeatedly been accused of being a form of turbo-charged Taylorism, the harbinger of productivity pressure, detrimental to employee's health and autonomy at work.
-Unfortunately, some company programs calling themselves “lean” have indeed had a severely negative effect on the business and work relations.
+Some company programs calling themselves “lean” have indeed had a severely negative effect on the business and work relations.
 This problem arises when senior leaders do not seek to adopt lean thinking but instead delegate to outside consultants or internal specialist team the job of “leaning” processes.
 Lean thinking very clearly states that it seeks cost reductions – finding the policy origins of unnecessary costs and eliminating at the cause – and not cost cutting – forcing people to work within reduced budgets and degraded conditions in order to achieve line by line cost advantage.
 There is no doubt about this, but to many managers, the latter option is far more expedient than the former and it's easy to call “lean” a cost-cutting program.
 Nonetheless, this is not that, and any approach that doesn't have the explicit aim to develop lean thinking in every employee should not be considered to be "lean".

+Andrew Cox argues that some problems in supply chain management arise because of attempts to replicate Toyota's lean thinking inappropriately.